-- (1) the total assets of the fund in its custody at the end of the fiscal year and the current market value of those assets; - (2) the estimated receipts during the next succeeding fiscal year from deductions from the salaries of firefighters, and from all other sources; - (3) the estimated amount required during the next succeeding fiscal year to (a) pay all pensions and other obligations provided in this Article, and (b) to meet the annual requirements of the fund as provided in Sections 4-118 and 4-120; - (4) the total net income received from investment of assets along with the assumed investment return and actual investment return received by the fund during its most recently completed fiscal year compared to the total net income, assumed investment return, and actual investment return received during the preceding fiscal year; - (5) the total number of active employees who are financially contributing to the fund; - (6) the total amount that was disbursed in benefits during the fiscal year, including the number of and total amount disbursed to (i) annuitants in receipt of a regular retirement pension, (ii) recipients being paid a disability pension, and (iii) survivors and children in receipt of benefits;
+- (1) the total assets of the fund in its custody at the end of the fiscal year and the current market value of those assets; - (2) the estimated receipts during the next succeeding fiscal year from deductions from the salaries of firefighters', and from all other sources; - (3) the estimated amount necessary during the next fiscal year to (meet the annual actuarial requirements of the pension fund as provided in 40 ILCS 5/4-118 and 4-120 - (4) the total net income received from investment of assets along with the assumed investment return and actual investment return received by the fund during its most recently completed fiscal year compared to the total net income, assumed investment return, and actual investment return received during the preceding fiscal year; - (5) The increase in employer pension contributions That results from the implementation of the provisions of P.A.
+93-0689 - (6) the total number of active employees who are financially contributing to the fund;

-- (7) the funded ratio of the fund; - (8) the unfunded liability carried by the fund, along with an actuarial explanation of the unfunded liability; and - (9) the investment policy of the pension board under the statutory investment restrictions imposed on the fund.
+- (7) The total amount that was disbursed in benefits during the fiscal year, including the number of and total amount disbursed to (i) annuitants in receipt of a regular retirement pension, (ii) recipients being paid a disability pension, and (iii) survivors and children in receipt of benefits; - (8) the funded ratio of the fund; - (9) the unfunded liability carried by the fund, along with an actuarial explanation of the unfunded liability; and - (10) the investment policy of the Pension Board under the statutory investment restrictions imposed on the fund.
 Before the pension board makes its report, the municipality shall have the assets of the fund and their current market value verified by an independent certified public accountant of its choice.

-Attached is the Lombard Fire Pension Fund's Municipal Compliance Report for the Year Ended May 31, 2010.
+Attached is the Lombard Fire Pension Fund's Municipal Compliance Report for the Year Ended May 31, 2011.
 This report is advisory as it brings many pieces of information together under one document.
 The Village of Lombard utilizes an actuarial service to assist in determining the fire pension tax levy for the year for which the report is made.
-This material is in support of your November 18, 2010 Village Board Agenda item.
+This material is in support of your November 3, 2011 Village Board Agenda item providing for the levy and assessment of taxes for the fiscal year beginning June 1, 2011 and ending May 31, 2012 for the Village of Lombard.
+The Lombard Fire Pension Fund respectfully requests a tax levy in the amount of \$1,501,817.